[Updated: Feb, 2015]

 Cruise Lady: Oh, we only give discounts to real airline pilots.

 Ouch!
 Mrs. AeroSavvy was not amused.
 (Sorry, honey!)

 That being said… I don’t miss non-rev travel one bit.
 When traveling non-rev, a carefully planned family vacation can be trashed when a few extra paying customers show up at the gate.
-Nothing is worse than buckling up your kids and stowing your gear only to hear the flight attendant announce: “Will the AeroSavvy family in row 26 please collect your belongings and exit the aircraft?”
+Nothing is worse than buckling up your kids and stowing your carry-ons only to hear the flight attendant announce: “Will the AeroSavvy family in row 26 please collect your belongings and exit the aircraft?”
 It feels like the walk of shame as you drag your luggage down the aisle.
 I’m now happy to pay for my family’s positive space tickets and enjoy my vacations. 🙂

 For more information about cargo flying, check out these other AeroSavvy articles: